 Marketing on Radio can also take the following routes:

-- Events Sponsorship: Most Radio stations run events and promotions for their own popularity.
-Strategic tie-up for events that resonate with your company can definitely be an eyeball grabber.
+- Events Sponsorships: Most Radio stations run events and promotions for their own popularity.
+Strategic tie up for events that resonate with your company can definitely be an eyeball grabber.

-- Social Media: The Radio partner or the RJ might have a strong social media presence.
+- Social Networks: The Radio partner or the RJ might have a strong social media presence.
 A favorable mention could garner more support and build brand awareness.

 - Radio Distribution Platforms: Besides regular Radio feeds, leveraging additional Radio distribution platforms, such as the station’s email list, website traffic, digital streams, and podcast content feeds can amplify the impact.